Michelle Pfeiffer

 Birthdayavr.
 29, 1958

-Pfeiffer's acting career began in the late 1970s, with minor television and film appearances.
-In 1982, she secured her first leading role in Grease 2, and received widespread recognition for her breakthrough performance as Elvira Hancock in 1983's Scarface.
+Pfeiffer began her career in the late 1970s with minor television and film appearances.
+She landed her first leading role in Grease 2 (1982), and her breakthrough came with the role of Elvira Hancock in Scarface (1983).
 Mainstream success followed with The Witches of Eastwick (1987) and Tequila Sunrise (1988).
-For Married to the Mob (1988), Pfeiffer received her first of six consecutive Golden Globe Award nominations.
-She earned consecutive Academy Award nominations, Best Supporting Actress for Dangerous Liaisons (1988) and Best Actress for The Fabulous Baker Boys (1989), and won a Golden Globe Award for the latter.
+For Married to the Mob (1988), Pfeiffer received her first of six consecutive Golden Globe nominations.
+She earned consecutive Academy Award nominations—Best Supporting Actress for Dangerous Liaisons (1988) and Best Actress for The Fabulous Baker Boys (1989), winning a Golden Globe for the latter.

 Following a hiatus, Pfeiffer returned to prominence in 2017, with roles in Where Is Kyra?, Mother!, and Murder on the Orient Express.
-That same year, she received her first Primetime Emmy Award nomination for portraying Ruth Madoff in the television film The Wizard of Lies.
-In 2020, she earned her eighth Golden Globe Award nomination for French Exit.
+That same year, she received her first Primetime Emmy Award nomination, for portraying Ruth Madoff in the television film The Wizard of Lies.
+In 2020, she earned her eighth Golden Globe nomination, for French Exit.
 Since 2018, Pfeiffer has portrayed Janet van Dyne in the Marvel Cinematic Universe, beginning with Ant-Man and the Wasp.
-In 2026, she began starring in the lead role of Stacy Clyburn in the Paramount+ series The Madison.
+In 2026, she began starring in the lead role of Stacy Clyburn in the Paramount+ series The Madison and as Shyanne Millet in the Apple TV series Margo's Got Money Troubles.

 Biography from the Wikipedia article Michelle Pfeiffer.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.